Reliable recovery of hierarchically sparse signals for Gaussian and Kronecker product measurements: General hierarchically sparse framework

-Given an arbitrary $\tree s$-sparse hierarchical support, the result of ref.\ \cite{BluDav09} allows to provide a bound on $\delta_{\tree s}$ for measurement matrices with {i.i.d.} real Gaussian entries.
-To this end, the number $L=L(v_0)$ of $\tree s$-sparse hierarchical supports on $T$ can be recursively calculate using
+Given an arbitrary $\tree s$-sparse hierarchical support, the result of Ref.\ \cite{BluDav09} allows to provide a bound on $\delta_{\tree s}$ for measurement matrices with {i.i.d.} real Gaussian entries.
+To this end, the number $L=L(v_0)$ of $\tree s$-sparse hierarchical supports on $T$ can be recursively calculated as using